AnIdiotsGuide/discordjs-bot-guide/coding-guides/starboard.md

   }
 }
 ```

-Now we account for if there's no message in the starboard for that message.
-We do exactly the same thing we did in the other block, only changing a few things this time around.
-We check to see if a starboard channel exists, and we create the embed with one star.

 Now, if you've been following along exactly, you have a working starboard!
 But if you like a TL;DR, here ya go.